-Planning and design is now underway for the Palm Beach Oceanway.
-The Palm Beach Oceanway extends along existing road reserve (The Esplanade) between Tallebudgera Surf Life Saving Club and Twenty Third Avenue, Palm Beach.
-This section of new infrastructure will provide a vital Oceanway link between Burleigh Heads to the north and Currumbin and Tugun to Bilinga in the south.
+Construction is underway for the new section along the existing road reserve (The Esplanade), between Tallebudgera Surf Life Saving Club and Twenty Third Avenue, Palm Beach.
+It extends the existing Oceanway from Burleigh Heads to Palm Beach in the south.